 - Accounts: The introductory screen for your Tide app.
-Here your paired accounts are featured, along with their balances, card details and a description of their uses.
+Here you can see your Tide account plus any other accounts you have linked through Open Banking, along with their balances and transaction records.

 - Invoice: Manage invoices, see a description of the job and its pricing, see which invoices are active or paid and create new invoices.
 Invoices can be issued in minutes.